Lahdhirim/sentiment_classification_aws/README.md

 | `training_curve_path`              | File path to save the training/validation loss and metrics plots

 The main steps of the train pipeline are as follows:
-- Load configuration and initialize model and tokenizer.
+- Load configuration and initialize model and tokenizer
-- Fine-tune the model on training data. using the library `transformers` from Hugging Face.
+- Fine-tune the model on training data using the library `transformers` from **Hugging Face**
-- Save the best model based on validation loss.
+- Save the best model based on validation loss
-- Save training curves to visualize performance during training.
+- Save training curves to visualize performance during training

 ### Evaluation Pipeline ([src/testing_pipeline.py](src/testing_pipeline.py))
 *Configurable via:* [config/testing_config.json](config/testing_config.json)